ParthAher07/Kriti-Optimization/README.md

 ## Memory Requirements

-The program uses large vectors (10000 x 10000), ensure your system has sufficient memory.
+The program uses large vectors (10000 x 10000).
+Therefore, we recommend you to ensure your system has sufficient memory.